smatiolids/cql-proxy/README.md

       --rpc-address=STRING                                Address to advertise in the 'system.local' table for 'rpc_address'.
 It must be set if configuring peer proxies
                                                           ($RPC_ADDRESS)
       --data-center=STRING                                Data center to use in system tables ($DATA_CENTER) --tokens=TOKENS,...
 Tokens to use in the system tables.
-It's not recommended ($TOKENS)
+Not recommended ($TOKENS) --track-usage                                       Enable usage tracking for Astra Serverless estimation ($TRACK_USAGE).
+      --usage-track-system                                Include system tables in usage tracking ($USAGE_TRACK_SYSTEM).
+      --usage-keyspace=STRING                             Specify the keyspace where the usage table will be created ($USAGE_KEYSPACE).
+      --usage-rru-bytes=4096                              Specify the size of a read-request unit ($USAGE_RRU_BYTES) --usage-wru-bytes=1024                              Specify the size of a write-request unit ($USAGE_WRU_BYTES) --usage-flush-seconds=60                            Specify how frequently the accumulated stats should be made durable ($USAGE_FLUSH_SECONDS)
+      --usage-table="astra_usage_stats"                   Specify the name of the table where usage data will be stored.
+Defaults to astra_usage_stats ($USAGE_TABLE).
+      --usage-histograms-table="astra_usage_histograms"   Specify the name of the table where usage histograms will be stored.
+Defaults to astra_usage_histograms
+                                                          ($USAGE_HISTOGRAMS_TABLE).
 ```

 To pass configuration to `cql-proxy`, either command-line flags, environment variables, or a configuration file can be used.
 Using the `docker` method as an example, the following samples show how the token and database ID are defined with each method.